Posted by Bakul Sengal

 Table of Contents

 Everyone is aware of the benefits of social media today.
-Having personally experienced the power of this media to spread brand awareness and accelerate the growth, I am using this blog as a pulpit and soapbox to shout from this digital hilltop.
+Having personally experienced the power of this media to spread brand awareness and accelerate growth, I am using this blog as a pulpit and soapbox to shout from this digital hilltop.

 You can preach and exhort the CEOs and executives; the power of social media but the flame doesn’t blaze bright until you start experiencing yourself.

 How do you measure the growth driven through social media?
-I go through my blog’s Google Analytic from time to time and the global reach you can achieve through the social channels never cease to amaze me.
+I go through my blog’s Google Analytics from time to time and the global reach you can achieve through the social channels never cease to amaze me.

 With spreading your brand awareness, it is also quintessential to monitor your brand on social media.
 You get a crystal-clear picture of what is being said about your company online and respond to an online community.
 Moreover, knowing what to measure and how to implement new strategies, one can update the business strategies and marketing efforts for better reach and engagement to boost the conversions and increase brand visibility.
 That’s the reason why marketers use social media analytic tools to measure the performance gained through various social networks like Facebook, Twitter and many more.